 Sambar comes with just about everything in South India, it’s a light vegetable stew, sour with tamarind, with plenty of curry leaves and a few lentils for protein.
 It’s usually served at your table from a large metal bucket.
 It’s delicious.

-Idli are another breakfast favourite, little pillows of fermented rice, again served with sambar and chutney.
+Idli are another favourite, we often eat these for breakfast.
+Little pillows of fermented rice, again served with sambar and coconut chutney.
 Great with your morning coffee.
-I haven’t tried any here yet, I can’t wait!

 The star of the show is the thali or banana leaf, as they call it in Kuala Lumpur.
-A banana leaf plate to mix your food on, a selection of curries, chutneys, curd, poppadom or bread and, of course, sambar.
+A banana leaf plate to mix your food on, a selection of curries, chutneys, curd, poppadom or bread.

 We just had one for lunch, 7MYR, under $3 AU and it was sensational.
 The photos I took were rubbish, sorry.
 A good excuse to go for another one!